 Surrogacy and Empire in The Man-Plant and Eighteenth-Century Vernacular Medical Texts (Danielle Spratt)

-Section Three: Digital Humanisms
+Part III: Digital Humanisms

 Digital Humanities and the Humanistic Tradition: Situating Digital Humanism (Mauro Carassai)